hshkk/en/en.md

 [x, ..., y]
 ```

-As a result, the current implementation only allows anti-unification over mismatched function applications, fixpoint operations,  binary operations, and ellipsis variables.
-And even then, for a given part of an expression, the referenced list (for ellipsis variable anti-unification) and the constituent operation (for binary operation expression anti-unification) may not differ.
+As a result, the current implementation only allows anti-unification over mismatched function applications (which includes constructors), fixpoint operations,  binary operations, and ellipsis variables.
+And even then, for a given part of an expression, the referenced list (for anti-unification over ellipsis variables) and the constituent operation (for anti-unification over binary operation expressions) may not differ.
 Respectively, expressions like `[x1, ..., yn]` and `[x1 + 1, ..., xn - 1]` are invalid, as the elision is ambiguous.

 However, please note that expressions like `zip [x1, ..., xn] [y1, ..., ym] = [(x1, y1), ..., (xn, ym)]` are valid, since the two lists `x` and `y` are referenced in the same part of each constituent expression.
 However, a related (and critical) question is what the semantics of `(xn, ym)` should be when `n ≠ m`.

-Currently, the list length ends up being the smallest of `n` and `m` due to the `zipWith`-like implementation of `φfold` explained later in this document.
+Currently, the list length ends up being the smallest of `n` and `m` due to the `zipWith`-like implementation of element generation explained later in this document.

 ```haskell
 zip [x1, ..., xn] [y1, ..., ym] = [(x1, y1), ..., (xn, ym)]